Avabeast17/CIT28_CH25/querying/README.md

 Collaboration causes version conflicts one always has to close a file for another to work in
 Databases provide schemas, constraints, indexes, transactions for integrity.

+ 4:13–6:59 — Terms
+What is a database?
+  A structured collection of data in tables.

+What is a DBMS
+  Software that stores, enforces rules, and processes queries.

+Other DBMS I’ve heard of
+SQLite
+ Microsoft SQL Server